Amazon Prime Big Deal Days: 26 top deals for under $50

 You must be an Amazon Prime member to access the deals.
 If you're not a Prime member, sign up or start a free trial to access Amazon's Prime Day savings.
 Prime membership costs $139 annually or $14.99 per month — and if you're a student or between the ages of 10 and 24, you can get a six-month trial membership for free and special pricing discounts on membership.

-Here are 12 deals you can put in your cart for under $50:
+Here is a list of deals you can put in your cart for under $50:

 Health and beauty under $50